5 Things to Consider Before Hiring a Fitness Coach

 No worries!
 Like I mentioned earlier, hiring a fitness coach isn't absolutely essential to getting you to your goals.
 And while working with an experienced professional can drastically shortcut the process for you, it isn't the only way to avoid costly mistakes.

-I'm currently working on putting a guide together to help folks who are just getting started with fitness (or have been at it for a while, but aren't getting the results they want) build up their foundation of healthy habits so they can not only make the changes they want to see in their body, but keep them once the changes have been made.
+I've put a 4-week program together to help folks who are just getting started with fitness (or have been at it for a while, but aren't getting the results they want) build up their foundation of healthy habits so they can not only make the changes they want to see in their body, but keep them once the changes have been made.

 It'll include daily practices for you to incorporate into your life so that you can build the skills and habits you need to maintain your fitness for a lifetime.